-- San Diego County Mental Health Services is committed to honoring the rights of every client to have access to a fair, impartial, effective process through which the client can seek resolution of a grievance or adverse benefit determination by the MHP.
-All county operated and contracted providers are required to participate fully in the Beneficiary Grievance and Appeal Process.
-Providers shall comply with all aspects of the process, including the distribution and display of the appropriate beneficiary protection materials, including posters, brochures and grievance/appeal forms as described in the process. - Beneficiary Packet Materials Order Form and Grievance/Appeal Forms are available on the Optum website > BHS Provider Resources > MHP Provider Documents> Beneficiary - The MHP has delegated the roles and responsibilities of managing the grievance and appeal resolution process for beneficiaries to contracted advocacy organizations.
+• San Diego County Behavioral Health Services is committed to honoring the rights of every client to have access to a fair, impartial, effective process through which the client can seek resolution of a grievance or adverse benefit determination by the BHP.
+All county operated and contracted providers are required to participate fully in the Member Grievance and Appeal Process.
+Providers shall comply with all aspects of the process, including the distribution and display of the appropriate beneficiary protection materials, including posters, brochures and grievance/appeal forms as described in the process.

+Beneficiary Packet Materials Order Form and Grievance/Appeal Forms are available here.

+- The BHP has delegated the roles and responsibilities of managing the grievance and appeal resolution process for beneficiaries to contracted advocacy organizations.
 When one of the contracted advocacy organizations notifies a provider of a grievance or appeal, the provider shall cooperate with the investigation and resolution of the grievance or appeal in a timely manner. - Providers shall have self-addressed stamped envelopes (CCHEA and JFS will provide upon request), posters, brochures, grievance/appeal forms in all threshold languages to include interpreter services and toll-free numbers that have adequate TTY/TTD and interpreter capability. - These materials shall be displayed in a prominent public place.
 The client shall not be discouraged, hindered, or otherwise interfered with when seeking or attempting to file a grievance/appeal.
 The client is also not required to present a grievance/appeal in writing and shall be assisted in preparing a written grievance/appeal, if requested. - Providers shall inform clients, their authorized representative, or the provider acting on behalf of the client, about their right to file a grievance with assistance from one of the County's contracted advocacy organizations listed below (42 CFR §438.406):